Einstein’s 5th Dimension and the Beyond

 Where do we come from?
 Where are we going to?
 Is there a meaning of life?
 What for are we on earth?
-Why do I sufffer this good or bad fate?
+Why do I suffer this good or bad fate?
 What happens after death?
 Is there an afterlife?
 These questions move many people a lot.
 The answers are very different.

-We hover between religious traditions, religious dogmas, skeptical materialism, big bang theory, discoveries in quantum physics and esoteric interpretations, word of mouth rumours, press coverage, numerous Hollywood movie ideas on the subject, conflicting press coverage and perhaps also personal experiences.
+We hover between religious traditions, religious dogmas, skeptical materialism, big bang theory, discoveries in quantum physics and esoteric interpretations, word of mouth rumours, numerous Hollywood movie ideas on the subject, conflicting press coverage and perhaps also personal experiences.

 The motives to deal with this topic are mostly personal.
 For me it is on the one hand the near-death-experience of my father, that he told me very impressively.
 It was a bit hazy, with no details, just a report about the light, timelessness, and the desire not to return to earth.
 But from the sound of my father’s voice, I could feel how much this experience has impressed him.
 On the other hand, I have a vague recollection of my incarnation process: I slid down a tunnel at high speed and knew that I had done this many times before.